5j9/iranetf/README.rst

 A library to fetch data about ETFs active on Tehran Stock Exchange.
-The main source is https://iranetf.org but there are fuction retrieve info from fund websites directly.
+The `sites` module provides functions to retrieve info from fund websites directly.
+There a module named `ravest` to fetch data from https://ravest.ir .